 Eligible students who are supported by University of Michigan fellowships will experience no change in their funding arrangements during the Parental Accommodation Period; they will continue to receive their fellowship support and benefits during the Parental Accommodation period.

 Eligible students who are supported by fellowships external to the University must adhere to the rules of the granting agency with respect to absences from academic and research work.
-If the granting agency requires suspension of fellowship benefits during the six week Parental Accommodation period, the student will be eligible for substitute payment from the Childbirth Accommodation Fund.
+If the granting agency requires suspension of fellowship benefits during the six week Parental Accommodation period, eight weeks for the birth parent, the student will be eligible for substitute payment from the Childbirth Accommodation Fund.